glenn-mcguinness/gene_machine/FinalProposalFeb/FinalProposal.02.md

 Figure 2.
 Induced VND7 turns on secondary cell wall formation in BY2 cells.
 Normally BY2 cells would not produce secondary cell walls.

-Despite all controlling secondary cell wall formation, the cell type and resulting secondary cell wall composition and shape differ based on the transcription factor turned on.
+Although all of these transcription factors control secondary cell wall formation, the cell type and resulting secondary cell wall composition and shape differ based on the specific transcription factor that has been activated.
 VND7, VND6 and SND1 are thought to turn on secondary cell wall formation in metaxylem, protoxylem, and fiber cell types respectively but are generally all expressed to a certain degree during secondary cell wall formation (Kubo et al., 2005; Zhong, Demura, & Ye, 2006).
-However, the secondary cell walls in these cell types are markedly different as can be seen in figure 2., protoxylem with the helical, metaxylem with reticulate, or fibers with thick evenly distributed secondary cell wall thickenings, and the global underlying expressional differences regulating this morphological differentiation remains elusive.
+However, the secondary cell walls in these cell types are markedly different, illustrated in figure 2. (protoxylem with the helical, metaxylem with reticulate, or fibers with thick evenly distributed secondary cell wall thickenings).
+The global underlying expressional differences regulating this morphological differentiation remains elusive.

-There have been some studies that have looked into the differential expression patterns induced after turning on the master transcription factors of secondary cell wall biosynthesis.
-For example, Ito et al. (2010) have demonstrated that VND6 and SND1 each regulated a small non-overlapping fraction of genes with distinct biological roles of programmed cell death or monolignol (a polymer specific to the secondary cell wall) biosynthesis (Ohashi-Ito, Oda, & Fukuda, 2010).
-They did this by turning on the expression of SND1 in suspended Arabidopsis cells and measuring expression at 0 hours and 12hours, i.e. before and as secondary cell wall is being formed.
-They then repeated this with VND6.
-Moreover, another study by Li et al. (2016) looked at VND7 seedlings and turned on their expression measuring again at 0 and 12hours respectively (Li et al., 2016).
-Both of these studies used commercial affametrix arrays for Arabidopsis.
-More information on the \[ATH1-121501\] Affymetrix Arabidopsis ATH1 Genome Array used can be found [here](https://bit.ly/2MN380j).
+Some studies have examined the differential expression patterns induced after turning on the master transcription factors of secondary cell wall biosynthesis.
+Ito et al. (2010) turned on the expression of SND1 in suspended *Arabidopsis* cells and measuring expression at 0 hours and 12 hours, i.e. before and during secondary cell wall formation.
+Then they repeated this with VND6.
+Their finding suggested that VND6 and SND1 control a group of overlapping genes, but they also each control a group of non-overlapping genes with specific functions related to different aspects of secondary cell wall formation (i.e. programmed cell death or the synthesis of a polymer specific to the secondary cell wall).
+Li et al. (2016) turned on expression of VND7 seedlings, then also measured at 0 and 12 hours.
+Both of these studies used [commercial affametrix arrays](https://bit.ly/2MN380j) for *Arabidopsis* (ATH1 genome array by Affimetrix).

-The differentiation of xylem precursors into protoxylem and metaxylem are markedly different (as depicted in figure 1) and as a result, one would imagine that transcriptional regulation by either VND6 or VND7 would yield overlapping but differential gene regulation.
+The differentiation of xylem precursors into protoxylem and metaxylem are markedly different (figure 1) and as a result, it is likely that transcriptional regulation by either VND6 or VND7 would yield overlapping but differential gene regulation.
 To date, no one has explicitly compared these particular differences on a global scale.
 As a result, we would like to try and compare????

 -   DE expression analysis
 -   Combining data